-Net cash used in investing activities was \$145.3 million for the three months ended March 31, 2017 primarily consisted of purchases of marketable securities of \$169.8 million, property and plant and equipment purchases of \$59.6 million of which \$44.1 million is related to new headquarters office purchase, \$9.0 million paid for the acquisitions of certain of our distributors, net of cash and \$8.0 million loan advance to privately held companies.
-These outflows were partially offset by maturities and sales of marketable securities of \$98.7 million.
+Net cash used in investing activities was \$108.6 million for the six months ended June 30, 2017 primarily consisted of purchases of marketable securities of \$212.2 million, property and plant and equipment purchases of \$78.0 million, of which \$47.4 million is related to our new headquarters office purchase and improvements, \$15.0 million of loan advance to equity investee and \$9.0 million paid for the acquisitions of certain of our distributors, net of cash received.
+These outflows were partially offset by maturities and sales of marketable securities of \$205.4 million.

-For the remainder of 2017, we expect to invest an additional \$115.0 million to \$125.0 million on capital expenditures primarily related to building improvements on our new corporate headquarters office and additional manufacturing capacity to support our international expansion.
+For the remainder of 2017, we expect to invest an additional \$115.0 million to \$125.0 million on capital expenditures primarily related to additional manufacturing capacity to support our international expansion.
 Although we believe our current investment portfolio has little risk of impairment, we cannot predict future market conditions or market liquidity and can provide no assurance that our investment portfolio will remain unimpaired.